course-details-portlet

 Course content

 Design systems and universal design for digital interfaces is a practical design project centered around prototyping for digital interfaces and services.
-The students work in small (preferably interdisciplinary) groups with projects that results in a "high fidelity" prototype with an accompanying design system.
-Based on a presented case, through an iterative design process, and during an iterative design process, a design system that adheres to principles of universal design is developed.
+The students work in small, interdisciplinary groups on projects that results in a "high fidelity" prototype with an accompanying design system.
+Based on a given case, through an iterative design process, and during an iterative design process, a design system that adheres to principles of universal design is developed.
 Students will become better acquainted with universal design and design systems including style and design guides and guidelines for content, as well as techniques and use of pattern libraries; in prototyping.

 Learning outcome